pentaho-jrice/pentaho-dev-env/vagrant/README.md

 ## Overview

 This folder provides a neat little dev-environment in a can.
-Useful for developing sites and applications for JRA.
+Useful for developing Pentaho platform, components, apps, plugins, and extensions.

 Basically, it is a vagrant VM running Ubuntu Linux that is pre-configured with a lot of useful tools.